20Arwa/carhub/README.md

 ## 📌 Features
 - Explore a variety of cars with detailed information
-- Search by manufacturer (combobox) and model (text input)
+- Search by manufacturer and model
-- Filter cars by year and fuel type using Shadcn UI components
+- Filter cars by year and fuel type
 - Clear All button to reset search and filters
 - Dark & Light mode toggle
-- Show More button to load additional cars
+- "Show More" button to load additional cars
 - Fully responsive — works perfectly on all mobile, tablet, and desktop screens
 - Responsive and modern design